jcolag/entropy-arbitrage/2020-02-27-trek-girls.md

 Not a whole lot stands out, this episode, beyond the racism against Vulcans possibly mutating in front of our eyes.

 I suppose it's also weird that we occasionally hear reference to an ancient, advanced-but-forgotten civilization, but it doesn't seem to have much impact on anybody.
-Today, we go nuts when we find a new [cave painting](https://www.smithsonianmag.com/history/journey-oldest-cave-paintings-world-180957685/) or [big, dented rock](https://en.wikipedia.org/wiki/Lomekwi), and rightly so, but these bold explorers can barely muster up more than the most academic enthusiasm for selective force fields around the galaxy, advanced immunization, and real-time brain emulation.
+Today, we go nuts when we find a new [cave painting](https://www.smithsonianmag.com/history/journey-oldest-cave-paintings-world-180957685/) or {% wiki Lomekwi|big, dented rock|en %}, and rightly so, but these bold explorers can barely muster up more than the most academic enthusiasm for selective force fields around the galaxy, advanced immunization, and real-time brain emulation.
 I'm trying to think of an analogy, but even "Romans stumbling across an abandoned, twenty-first century city" seems to fall short of what we're talking about.

 ## Next